SharePoint/sp-dev-docs/docs/solution-guidance/Getting-Started-with-building-Azure-WebJobs-for-your-Office365-sites.md

 *(Hint: In the next section for publishing directly from Azure, you can schedule it from inside VS).*

-Okay, done – you can now run your webjob from your Azure Portal:
+Okay, done – you can now run your webjob from your Azure portal:

 ![The WebJobs Azure portal is displayed with the new job list.
 A context menu appears above the job with the options of Run and Delete.](media/Getting-Started-with-building-Azure-WebJobs-for-your-Office365-sites/11.Run-WebJob-from-Azure-Portal.png)